 After you’ve completed your 3 real estate classes and passed your state exam, you will want to join a brokerage that offers you basic real estate training as well as more advanced training.

 There are several types of trainings you will want to consider obtaining from your brokerage.
-Below is a list of trainings we offer at The NOW Agency and ones I would suggest you take.
+Below is a list of trainings we offer at First Team Real Estate and ones I would suggest you take.